ppy/osu-wiki/news/2022-12-01-osumonthly-5.md

 | ![Silver crown](/wiki/shared/crown-silver.png "2nd place") | [HHVanilla Ice](https://osu.ppy.sh/users/12803930) |
 | ![Bronze crown](/wiki/shared/crown-bronze.png "3rd place") | [JyaKeii](https://osu.ppy.sh/users/12086753) |

-After crawling back out of the Losers Bracket by dealing a swift 7-1 blow to [JyaKeii](https://osu.ppy.sh/users/12086753), [HHVanilla Ice](https://osu.ppy.sh/users/12803930) was well on their way to defend their OTMT2021 Champion title by forcing a 7-5 bracket reset against [CrabCow](https://osu.ppy.sh/users/9755504) and even pushing for an initial 4-1 lead in the second set.
-However, CrabCow quickly found their footing and blasted through the remaining maps to challenge HHVanilla Ice in an epic tiebreaker showdown, closing off the tournament with a 30k point difference in favour of CrabCow and securing their first OTMT Champion title.
+After crawling back out of the Losers' Bracket by dealing a swift 7-1 blow to [JyaKeii](https://osu.ppy.sh/users/12086753), [HHVanilla Ice](https://osu.ppy.sh/users/12803930) was well on their way to defend their OTMT 2021 Champion title by forcing a 7-5 bracket reset against [CrabCow](https://osu.ppy.sh/users/9755504) and even pushing for an initial 4-1 lead in the second set.
+However, CrabCow quickly found their footing and blasted through the remaining maps to challenge HHVanilla Ice in an epic tiebreaker showdown, closing off the tournament with a 30k point difference and securing their first OTMT Champion title.

-If you are interested in the watching the match yourself, you can find the [Twitch VOD here](https://www.twitch.tv/videos/1664000839), or if you want to listen to the insane commissioned tiebreaker song (and custom map), feel free to check out the YouTube video below!
+If you are interested in watching the match yourself, you can find the [Twitch VOD here](https://www.twitch.tv/videos/1664000839), or if you want to listen to the insane commissioned tiebreaker song (and custom map), feel free to check out the YouTube video below!

 <iframe width="100%" height="315" src="https://www.youtube.com/watch?v=9Zun5qSahsI" frameborder="0" allowfullscreen></iframe>

 ### OliBomby's Slider Picturator

-If you are at all interested in mapping on osu! you have probably already heard of [OliBomby](https://osu.ppy.sh/users/6573093) and his [Mapping Tools](https://mappingtools.github.io/) app that makes life easier for hundreds of mappers.
-But have you seen the latest update, or the [tweet](https://twitter.com/OliBomby/status/1592941194291863553?t=TEB1KmJ9pLdquaoVT9kv-g&s=19) from OliBomby on his Twitter, revealing the Slider Picturator?
+If you are at all interested in mapping on osu! you have probably already heard of [OliBomby](https://osu.ppy.sh/users/6573093) and his [Mapping Tools](https://mappingtools.github.io/) program that makes life easier for hundreds of mappers.
+But have you seen the latest update, or the [tweet](https://twitter.com/OliBomby/status/1592941194291863553?t=TEB1KmJ9pLdquaoVT9kv-g&s=19) from OliBomby on Twitter, revealing the Slider Picturator™?

-To summarize the new tool he has developed, it allows you to transform your slider into any image.
-You don't have to be a genius to understand all the possibilities this can offer on maps, and this is what many mappers have already started to experiment with.
-With each new update, OliBomby seems to push the limits of the editor (like really, create an image with a slider!), but how far will it go?
+To summarise this new tool, it allows you to transform your slider into any image.
+That's right, any image can now be embedded as a slider in a map.
+You don't have to be a genius to understand all the possibilities this can offer, and many mappers have already started to experiment with it.
+With each new update to Mapping Tools, OliBomby seems to push the limits of the editor.
+How far can we go from here?
 Only the future will tell.

+This tech is very experimental and may not work correctly on some resolutions and GPUs, but it allows for some pretty cool stuff.
+With sliders appearing as arbitrary images, multiple images can be displayed sequentially.
+Of course, whenever such technology is possible, there's only one thing to do: turn it into *Bad Apple*.

+<iframe width="100%" height="315" src="https://www.youtube.com/watch?v=Add_O3vHTcQ" frameborder="0" allowfullscreen></iframe>

 ### New medals